niekveldhuis/compass/2_1_Data_Acquisition_ORACC/2_1_Data_Acquisition.md

 #### 2.1.5.1 Line Labels and Line IDs

 For many types of explorations one may wish to keep together words in a line and order these lines in their proper sequence.
 In order to do so we need to capture the  `label` of the line and the word ID of each word.
 The `label` is human-legible and has the traditional format to indicate obverse, reverse,  column and line number or side of a prism (e.g. "o ii 7" or "a i 19'").
-The field `id_word`, has the format TEXT_ID.LINE_ID.WORD_ID, for instance "P273880.22.1", (the first word of the twenty-second line of [P273880](http://oracc.org/dcclt/P273880.22.1)).
+The field `id_word` is machine -legible and has the format TEXT_ID.LINE_ID.WORD_ID, for instance "P273880.22.1", (the first word of the twenty-second line of [P273880](http://oracc.org/dcclt/P273880.22.1)).
 In the data formatting stage we will use the word ID to extract the line ID (section [2.1.7.2](#2.1.7.2-Create-Line-IDs)).

 We can capture `label` and `id_word` with slight adjustments to the `jsonparser()` and the code that calls that function.
 In the main process we create a dictionary `meta_d,` which will hold all the relevant meta data.
 Initially, it only contains the text ID.
-When the `parsejson()` function finds a dictionary that has the `key`  "label" the `key` "label" in`meta_d` gets updated.
+When the `parsejson()` function finds a dictionary that has the `key`  "label" the `key` "label" in `meta_d` gets updated.
 When the process gets to the lemmatization data the `key` "label" in `meta_d` will hold the proper line label.
 The word ID is found in the field "ref" in the `l` node, and is added to the `lemma` dictionary.

 ```python
 def parsejson(text):  # this version captures line labels and line IDs